APTrust/registry/notes.md

 Like Pharos, the registry will use a Postgres database and will likely sit behind a Nginx or a similar reverse proxy.

-We're also using [ozzo-validation](https://github.com/go-ozzo/ozzo-validation) instead of Gin's built-in [go-playground validator](https://github.com/go-playground/validator) for the following reasons:
+We're also using the dead-simple and utra-flexible [govalidator](https://github.com/asaskevich/govalidator) instead of Gin's built-in [go-playground validator](https://github.com/go-playground/validator) for the following reasons:

-1. The specific cross-field validation our app needs is much easier to do in ozzo than in the go-playground validator.
+1. The specific cross-field validation our app needs is much easier to do with govalidator than with the go-playground validator.
-2. Custom error messages are easier to set in ozzo.
+2. Custom error messages are easier to set with govalidator.
 3. Gin's uses the go-playground validator only in the web handler context, when user data is bound to models.
-Ozzo lets us attach validators to the models themselves, so we can call them whenever we want, in any context.
+Govalidator lets us attach validators to the models themselves, so we can call them whenever we want, in any context.

+We also evaluated [ozzo-validation](https://github.com/go-ozzo/ozzo-validation) which is built on top of govalidator, but in the end, govalidator was the simplest, richest, and most flexible.
+It also led to the most readable and maintainable code.

 # Web UI